 The decisive influence of Roger of Wendover

 At some stage, Matthew must have attracted the attention of Roger of Wendover, a senior monk in the Abbey.
-Roger had experienced a chequered career since becoming a monk at the Abbey.
-Early promise had led to his appointment as the prior of one of the Abbey’ cells – Belvoir Priory – often a stepping stone to higher office.
+Roger had experienced a chequered career since becoming a monk.
+Early promise had led to his appointment as the prior of one of the Abbey’s cells – Belvoir Priory in Leicestershire – often a stepping stone to higher office.
 Writing later, Matthew tells us that Roger’s performance evidently disappointed his superiors .
 At about the same time that Matthew entered the Abbey, Roger was recalled to the mother house.

 Roger was served by a team of scribes who copied books borrowed from other libraries.
 Not all monks possessed adequate literacy, but Roger evidently recognised that Matthew was well-suited to becoming a scribe himself.

 Until printing technology reached Europe, the production of books was laborious and expensive.
 Most books were hand-written on parchment, which might require the entire skin of a calf (the basis for vellum), sheep or goat to produce just four pages for a codex, or bound book.

 Once drafted into the scriptorium, Matthew would have started work in a humble capacity, perhaps helping to make ink from oak galls, refilling the inkhorns of scribes, scraping the surface of used pages so that they could be reused (as a palimpsest) and preparing pens from the quill feathers of geese or swans .
 Given the expense of parchment, it is likely that Matthew would have been given scraps or spoiled pages on which to practice writing.